GabeScott/standard-works-vault/General Conference/1980 April - A Tribute to the Rank and File of the Church.md

 “Brother Kimball, have you ever been to heaven?”

-His answer seemed to be a shock, as he said without hesitation, “Why, yes ... certainly.
+His answer seemed to be a shock, as he said without hesitation, “Why, yes … certainly.
 I had a glimpse of heaven just before coming to your studio.”

 He then told of an experience in the temple where he had performed a marriage:

-“As the subdued congratulations were extended, a happy father ... offered his hand and said, ‘Brother Kimball, my wife and I are common people and have never been successful, but we are immensely proud of our family. ...
-This is the last of our eight children to come into this holy house for temple marriage.
-They, with their companions, are here to participate in the marriage of this, the youngest.’ ...
+“As the subdued congratulations were extended, a happy father … offered his hand and said, ‘Brother Kimball, my wife and I are common people and have never been successful, but we *are* immensely proud of our family. … This is the last of our eight children to come into this holy house for temple marriage.
+They, with their companions, are here to participate in the marriage of this, the youngest.’ …

-“I looked at his calloused hands, his rough exterior, and thought to myself, ‘Here is a real son of God fulfilling his destiny’” (Ensign, Dec.
+“I looked at his calloused hands, his rough exterior, and thought to myself, ‘Here is a real son of God fulfilling his destiny’” (*Ensign,* Dec.
 1971, p.
 36; also in Conference Report, Oct.
 1971, pp. 152–53).

 President J. Reuben Clark told of pioneer members of the Church in these words:

 “Day after day, they of the last wagon pressed forward, worn and tired, footsore, sometimes almost disheartened, borne up by their faith that God loved them, that the restored gospel was true, and that the Lord led and directed the Brethren out in front.

 He then told of the morning:

-“... when from out that last wagon floated the [cry] of the newborn babe, and mother love made a shrine, and Father bowed in reverence before it.
+“… when from out that last wagon floated the \[cry\] of the newborn babe, and mother love made a shrine, and Father bowed in reverence before it.
 But the train must move on.
-So out into the dust and dirt the last wagon moved again. ...
+So out into the dust and dirt the last wagon moved again. …

-“Who will dare to say that angels did not cluster round and guard her and ease her rude bed, for she had given another choice spirit its mortal body” (Improvement Era, Nov.
+“Who will dare to say that angels did not cluster round and guard her and ease her rude bed, for she had given another choice spirit its mortal body” (*Improvement Era,* Nov.
 1947, p.
 705).

 Who would dare to say that angels do not now attend the rank and file of the Church who—

-answer the calls to the mission fields,
+- answer the calls to the mission fields,

-teach the classes,
+- teach the classes,

-pay their tithes and offerings,
+- pay their tithes and offerings,

-seek for the records of their forebears,
+- seek for the records of their forebears,

-work in the temples,
+- work in the temples,

-raise their children in faith,
+- raise their children in faith,

-and have brought this work through 150 years?
+- and have brought this work through 150 years?

 There comes a witness, also, from some who have stumbled and fallen but have struggled back and have found the sweet, forgiving, cleansing influence of repentance.
 They now stand approved of the Lord, clean before Him; His Spirit has returned to them and they are guided by it.
 Without reviewing the hard lessons of the past they guide others to that Spirit.